common-voice/CorporaCreator/README.rst

 Abbreviations
 `````````````

 Suppose you found that one, or more English sentences used the abbreviation "STT" for "speech-to-text".
 Some people may have read "STT" as the letters "S T T".
 However, some may have known the abbreviation and read this as "speech-to-text".
-To determine which was done you have to head the audio for each reading and write code that handles each contributor individually.
+To determine which was done you have to hear the audio for each reading and write code that handles each contributor individually.

 One could do this as follows: